saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 The `findall` method is used to return a list of matching elements.
 In this case, the matching element is the `ospf-neighbor`.

 The list that `findall` returns is stored in `ospf_neighbors`.
 If we would print the type of every item in the list returned by `findall`, it would show `<type 'lxml.etree._Element'>`.

 In case we wanted to see how this information looks, we could decide to use `etree.tostring`.
-We can do this by adding the following import `from lxml import etree`.
-Additionally, we would add the following code right after using `findall`:
+This requires us putting in `from lxml import etree` as well as adding the following code right after using `findall`:

 ```python
 for neighbor in ospf_neighbors: